JamesOwers/midi_degradation_toolkit/README.md

 The accompanying paper (submitted to ICASSP, available upon request) "Symbolic Music Correction using The MIDI Degradation Toolkit" describes the toolkit and its motivation in detail.
+For instructions to reproduce the results from the paper, see [`./baselines/README.md`](./baselines/README.md).

 The script for creating datasets is [`./make_dataset.py`](make_dataset.py).
 However, components in the tookit can be used standalone - for example the